 - ¼ teaspoon freshly ground pepper or to taste

-- 400 grams 14 ounces spaghetti
+- 14 ounces spaghetti

-- Vegetarian Parmesan cheese to serve
+- Vegetarian Parmesan cheese, to garnish

 Instructions